japiirainen/japiirainen.github.io/agda-posts/monoids.lagda.md

 $$
 ∃ e ∈ S. ∀ x. e ★ a = a ★ e = a
 $$

+I again encourage you to think of examples, like we did after the `semigrou` definition.
+Do you think the examples I gave of `semigroups` are also `monoids`?

 Again, it is straight forward to translate this to `agda`.